tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ## Tezos Reward Distributer

 A software for distributing baking rewards with delegators.
+This is not a script but service which can run in background all the time.
+It can track cycles and make payments.
+It does not have to be used as a service, It can also be used interactively.

 Design principals are: